The Theory of Funniness

 But... speaking of animals, consider this youtube clip of a shorebird feeding in mud, which I shot a few months ago.
 In the middle of the sequence, a duck walks through the frame.
 Some viewers crack up every time they see the duck.
 Why is that duck funny?
 It certainly isn’t because we’ve spotted ignorance or invalid logic.

-Probably the answer has something to do with misattributing human qualities to animals.
+I suppose the answer probably has something to do with misattributing human qualities to animals.
 Maybe some part of our minds treats the featured willet as the star of the scene, and the duck as a bumbler who doesn’t know to stay out of the shot.
 This is emphasized by how he pauses directly in front of the willet.
 That would make sense both as incongruity and as violation, if we were filming people.
 And maybe squirrel antics are funny because it’s incongruous, or a violation, to imagine a human carrying them out.
 Maybe.

 Bringing it back to human beings, why is a Jackie Chan fight funnier than a Chuck Norris fight?
 One reason is that when the opponent is about to hurt him, Jackie looks momentarily terrified, while Chuck is of course incapable of fear.
 Score one for superiority theory.
 But then Jackie improvises something unorthodox and surprising to counterattack, scoring one for incongruity.
 Like a squirrel, he looks too ordinary to do what he does.
 The look of terror which is not followed by getting hurt counts as benign violation, but taking that away wouldn’t remove all the humor.
 Bugs Bunny gets endless laughs out of winning in unexpected ways, usually without losing a confident expression.
 And in some escapades, everything that Bugs avoids ends up happening to Daffy, which is a challenge to explain as benign violation.